How To Become a CILEX Paralegal Apprentice

 5. Ready to start your CILEX paralegal apprenticeship?

-If you are eager to delve deeper into the prospect of becoming a valued member of the esteemed Chartered Institute of Legal Executives (CILEX) through the pathway of an apprenticeship, we encourage you to contact us here at PVT.
-You can reach out to us conveniently through the provided contact details: [phone number] or [email address].
+If you are eager to delve deeper into the prospect of becoming a valued member of the esteemed Chartered Institute of Legal Executives (CILEX) through the pathway of an apprenticeship, we encourage you to contact us.
+You can reach out to us conveniently on 0800 048 7803.
 Your interest is important to us, and we are genuinely enthusiastic about the opportunity to help you on your apprenticeship journey.